Seven universities work together

-Within the initiative, seven universities work together to create a knowledge platform and offer courses for practicing professionals.
-The seven universities are Chalmers University of Technology, University of Gothenburg, Royal Institute of Technology (KTH), Linköping University, Lund University, Umeå University and Örebro University.
+Within the initiative, ten universities work together to create a knowledge platform and offer courses for practising professionals.
+The ten universities are Chalmers University of Technology, University of Gothenburg, Halmstad University, Royal Institute of Technology (KTH), Linköping University, Luleå University of Technology, Lund University, Mälardalen University, Umeå University and Örebro University.
 The initiative is designed to allow additional universities to join afterwards.

 The knowledge platform builds on and supplement ongoing initiatives at the universities related to artificial intelligence.
 The practical work with the knowledge platform has two emphases:

-2. Regular meetings with key people from the seven participating universities who are engaged in the development of AI Competence for Sweden.
+2. Regular meetings with key people from the ten participating universities that are engaged in the development of AI Competence for Sweden.
 The universities plan and carry out the initiative in an efficient manner.
 It is about steering, leading and coordinating all activities and functions within the different parts of the initiative.

-Chalmers University of Technology coordinates the effort and leads a national coordination group with representatives from each university:
+Örebro University coordinates the effort and leads a national coordination group with representatives from each university.

 Fredrika Lagergren Wahlin, University of Gothenburg